BotYue/ELE-231-LTSpice-26Fa-SU/Chapter 2 Homework/Problem5_LED.md

 ## :orange: Required in your homework answer

-1. Indicate your major and the led model you used
+1. Indicate your major and the LED model you used
 2. Search online for your led model, indicate its color
 3. Include a screenshot your circuit schematic in LTSpice
 4. Include a screenshot your i-v curve plot of the LED